appwrite/appwrite/CONTRIBUTING.md

 ## Security & Privacy

+Security and privacy are extremly important to Appwrite, developers and users alike.
+Make sure to follow the best industry standards and practices.
+To help you make sure you are doing as best as possible we have setup our security checklist for pull requests and contributers.
+Please make sure to follow the list before sending a pull request.

+## Dependencies

+Please avoid intoducing new dependencies to Appwrite without consulting the team.
+New dependencies can be very helpfull but also introduce new security and privacy issues, complexity and impact total docker image size.

+Adding a new dependancy should have vital value on the product with minumum possible risk.

 ## Setup

 To set up a working development environment just clone the project git repository and install the backend and frontend dependencies using the proper package manager and create run the docker-compose stack.